dadoonet/dadoonet.github.io/source/_posts/2016-03-17-and-the-beats-go-on.markdown

 b.Events.PublishEvent(event)
 ```

-This is how looks the full `Run` method:
+This is how the full `Run` method looks like:

 ```go
 func (bt *Soundbeat) Run(b *beat.Beat) error {